 Date Written: December 1, 2020

 We use a decision-tree-based machine learning approach to perform relative valuation.
 Stocks are valued using market-to-book, enterprise-value-to-assets and enterprise-value-to-sales multiples.
-Our machine learning models reduce median absolute valuation errors by a minimum of 5.6 to 31.4 percentage points relative to traditional models, depending on the multiple used.
+Our machine learning models reduce median absolute valuation errors by between 17% and 50% relative to traditional models.
 The identified valuation drivers are consistent with theoretical predictions derived from a discounted cash flow approach.
 Accounting variables related to profitability, growth, efficiency and financial soundness are important valuation drivers.
 The valuations produced by machine learning models behave like fundamental values.
 A value-weighted strategy that buys (sells) undervalued (overvalued) stocks generates highly significant abnormal returns.
-When we use models trained on listed firms to value IPOs, machine learning models outperform traditional models in valuation accuracy and are better at identifying overpriced IPOs.
+When we use models trained on listed firms to value IPOs, machine learning models outperform traditional models in valuation accuracy and can identify mispriced IPOs.

 Keywords: Relative Valuation, Fundamental Analysis, Comparable Companies, IPOs, Machine Learning, Gradient Boosting Machines